Eric Chou engaged to former news anchor 6 years his senior

 He may be dubbed “king of the lovelorn people” by the media but Taiwanese singer-songwriter Eric Chou is set to get his happy ending.

-The 27-year-old took to Instagram today (Oct 10) to announce his engagement to former news anchor Dacie Chou.
+The 27-year-old took to Instagram today (Oct 10) to announce his engagement to former news anchor Dacie Chao.

 In a low-key selfie captioned “Forever and ever” with a red heart emoji, Eric poses with Dacie, who is six years his senior at 33, with a ring on her finger.
 Congratulations are in order!